Using Workflows to Orchestrate Jobs

 .circleci/config.yml file shows the default workflow orchestration with two concurrent jobs.
 It is defined by using the

-jobs: key with a list of job names.
-The jobs have no dependencies defined, therefore they will run concurrently.
+jobs key with a list of job names.
+The jobs have no dependencies defined, so they will run concurrently.

-See the Sample Parallel Workflow config for a full example.
+See the Sample concurrent workflow config for a full example.